On diagonal digraphs, Koszul algebras and triangulations of homology spheres: The second magnitude homology

 Grigor’yan--Lin--Muranov--Yau \cite{grigor2014homotopy} define the fundamental group of a digraph $G$ with base vertex $x,$ that we denote by $\pi_1^{\sf GLMY}(G,x).$ The abelianization of this group is the first path homology.
 Later this definition was extended by Grigor’yan--Jimenez--Muranov to the notion of fundamental groupoid \cite{grigor2018fundamental} that we denote by $\Pi^{\sf GJM}(G)$.
 It is known \cite[Th.2.4]{di2024path} that

 \begin{corollary} If $G$ is a finite undirected graph such that $\MH_{2,k}(G,\ZZ)=0$ for $k>2$, then the group $\pi_1^{\sf GLMY}(G,x)$ is trivial for any vertex $x.$ \end{corollary}

-For an undirected digraph $G$ we denote by ${\sf CW}^2(G)$ a two-dimensional CW-complex obtained from the geometric realization of $G$ by attaching 2-cells to all its squares and triangles a 2-dimensional CW-complex.
+For an undirected digraph $G$ we denote by ${\sf CW}^2(G)$ a two-dimensional CW-complex obtained from the geometric realization of $G$ by attaching 2-cells to all its squares and triangles.
 Then it is known that

 (see \cite[Corollary 4.5]{grigor2018fundamental}).

 \begin{corollary} If $G$ is a finite undirected connected graph such that $\MH_{2,k}(G,\ZZ)=0$ for $k>2$, then ${\sf CW}^2(G)$ is simply connected. \end{corollary}